mspratt/OKNF_data_challenge/README.md

 My solution is a more "proof of concept" than finished code.
 I have a lot to clean up...

+Run 1st
+data_gov_publishers.py  and then
+data_gov_packets.py  (see the code, for the moment they are stand alone, so I can test them) look in the subdirectory where you ran the programs for the different output files.

 Basically the logic flow is (with lots of the little details) in 3 steps

 1) I generate this url http://data.gov.uk/api/3/action/organization_list